COVID-19 information – Managed investment schemes

 - Guidelines for meeting upcoming AGM and financial reporting requirements

-8. Will ASIC be amending the transitional arrangements in RG 97 instrument ASIC Corporations (Disclosure of Fees and Costs) Instrument 2019/1070?
+8. Has ASIC amended the transitional arrangements in RG 97 instrument ASIC Corporations (Disclosure of Fees and Costs) Instrument 2019/1070?

-ASIC will be amending the transitional arrangements for Product Disclosure Statements (PDSs) shortly to allow entities to come into the new disclosure regime from 30 September 2020 and require any PDS given on or after 30 September 2022 to comply with the new disclosure regime.
-There will be no change to the periodic statement transition arrangements.
-ASIC will issue a media release and update the RG 97 webpage when the amendment is made.
+ASIC has now amended the transitional arrangements for PDSs to allow entities to come into the new disclosure regime from 30 September 2020.
+However, any PDS given on or after 30 September 2022 must comply with the new disclosure regime.
+This has provided more time and flexibility for issuers to move into the new regime than was previously allowed.
+There has been no change to the periodic statement transition arrangements.
+ASIC has issued a media release and updated the RG 97 webpage with this and the other minor amendments that have been made.